 There are two types of technology used in night vision goggles.
-And both technologies are often used by the police and the security.
+Both technologies are often used by the police and the security.
 They are image enhancement and thermal imaging.

-The reason behind the NVGs looking green, is because the image intensifier used inside the device is made out of phosphor.
-This substance is used because of its luminance effect, in which they don’t carry color information and it glows bright green.
+The phosphor substance is used due to its luminance effect, in which they don’t carry color information and it glows bright green.